-Native advertising is objectively the best way to advertise on web and mobile today.
-According to research by IPG and Sharethrough, consumers are 53 percent more likely to engage with native ads compared to banner, display, or interstitial ads.
+Native advertising is objectively the best way to advertise on the web and mobile today.
+According to research by IPG and Sharethrough, consumers are 53% more likely to engage with native ads compared to banner, display, or interstitial ads.

 A native ad is a type of ad that fits perfectly within a sitemap.
 The benefit of native ads is that they aren't as intrusive compared to other digital advertising options, thus, not compromising the user experience.

 Like email marketing, you'll need to find the right native advertising software solution before implementing your content.
 This software will allow you to A/B test with different images, headlines, and copy.
 This is also a great time to see how well your ad fits within the rest of a website to ensure the reader doesn't have a jarring experience.

 One tip I can provide you as far as native advertising is that readers don't want to be deliberately sold to.
 Write the copy of your ad coming from the perspective of an educator, rather than a marketer or seller.
 This is especially true when promoting a new blog post.
 Keep in mind that most people are on social media for entertainment.
 If your campaigns can entertain and educate your audience, you’ve perfected the ideal ad.

 Not all native ads are created equal and each website will have different options for displaying them.
 But if you have a thorough enough budget set aside, native advertising can be an effective way to market your content.